Transgender people and military service: Thailand

-In Thailand, identity documents may not be changed.
-All males must show up for the military conscription event on draft day, and kathoeys are not exempt from this requirement.
-It is possible for kathoeys to get an exemption certificate that will allow them to avoid service, but they must still attend, in order to present the document and be dismissed.
 As a result, on draft day, lines of people awaiting processing may include transgender women in makeup and feminine attire, waiting along with the male draftees.
 Contrary to the wide impression of acceptance of transgender women in Thailand, many complain about being treated as second-class citizens, and of the stress of being undressed or publicly humiliated.
+Some transgender women were still drafted.